Opiate vs Opioid: What’s the Difference?

 Prescription Drug Addiction Treatment

 Regardless of why you are using, it’s time to take the necessary steps to turn your life around from opiate or opioid abuse.
 Long-term dependency threatens your health and wellness in a very real way.
 Footsteps to Recovery is a full-service addiction treatment center with skilled substance abuse disorder therapists.
 Our opiate and opioid treatment programs can help you overcome your prescription drug misuse problem.
-Call today for an insurance verification or to learn more about how we can help you end your addiction to opiates or prescription opioids.
+Contact us today for an insurance verification or to learn more about how we can help you end your addiction to opiates or prescription opioids.

 Evan Gove